everydeveloper/php-course/responses/03-variables.md

 ## Building Variables
 Variables are an essential part of any project.
 They hold data that can be modified or used later in a program.

-- We define variables in PHP with a $ sign and then we need to decide what the datatype for the variable will be.
+We define variables in PHP with a $ sign and then we need to decide what the datatype for the variable will be.
 For a string of text make sure to put the text in quotes.
 If the value is a decimal or integer, no quotes are needed.

-- For Example:
+For Example, let's add these after the `<?php` in our code:
 ```php
 $name = "PHP Store";
 $credit = 1000;
 ```

 ## Combining text and Variables
 Using a period (.), we can concatenate text and variables.
-Replace the text in the php tag with the following:
+Replace the echo line with the following:
 ```php
 echo "<h1>Welcome to ".$name."!</h1>";
 echo "<h2>You have $".$credit." in your wallet.</h2>";";